 Mar.
 24, 1990 -- NJ scored twice in 15 seconds in the early third period to extend what was a 3-2 lead and won 5-2 at Philly.
 The Flyers' were forced to dress trainer Dave Settlemyre as the backup goalie because starter Ken Wregget suffered a pulled hamstring in warmups; Pete Peeters played the entire game.

 Oct.
 6, 1990 -- Sean Burke made 26 saves and Ken Daneyko and Claude Lemieux scored in the third period for a 3-1 home win.

 Oct.
-11, 1990 -- Jiri Latal scored twice in the first period and both Tony Horacek (0-3-3) and Gordy Murphy (1-2-3) had three points as the Flyers skated to a 7-4 win.
-Rick Tocchet continued the momentum with a goal 32 seconds into the contest.
+11, 1990 -- Jiri Latal scored twice in the first period and Tony Horacek (0-3-3) and Gord Murphy (1-2-3) had three points as the Flyers won 7-4 at home.
+Rick Tocchet scored 0:32 into the contest.
 With 3:06 left in the second period, Ron Hextall injured his groin attempting to make a save on Walt Poddubny; Hextall played just once until December 8 (knee injury, October 27).
 The Flyers scored three goals in 3:09 in the third period.
 NJ's Troy Crowder fought Jeff Chychrun ( http://www.youtube.com/watch?v=PUudJf18p58 ) and Horacek.
 Craig Berube fought Alan Stewart.
 Bill Barber's number 7 was retired in ceremonies prior to the game.